-Plastic Sheds are sure to become even more popular in the future, and here we answer some of your frequently asked questions.
+Plastic sheds are sure to become even more popular in the future, and here we answer some of your frequently asked questions.

-What Is PVC and HDPE?
+What Are PVC and HDPE?

-In simple terms they stand for Polyvinyl Chloride and High Density Polyethylene.
+In simple terms, they stand for Polyvinyl Chloride and High-Density Polyethylene.

 Why Are They So Popular?

 PVC and HDPE are economical to produce, strong, and very resistant to chemicals and sunlight.
 PVC shed panels are very sturdy and won't warp or bend.

 No, which makes plastic superior to wood and metal both of which over time will inevitably rot or corrode.

 Are Plastic Sheds Both Weather And UV Resistant?